+353-1-416-8900REST OF WORLD

 Scope & Segmentation

-• Communication Technology: Encompasses advanced metering infrastructure, smart grid solutions, and both wired and wireless communications, ensuring seamless connectivity and reliable data exchange across the network.
+• Communication Technology: Advanced metering infrastructure, smart grid technology, wired and wireless communications.

-• Geography: Coverage spans Americas (United States, Canada, Mexico, Brazil, Argentina, Chile, Colombia, Peru), Europe, Middle East, and Africa (UK, Germany, France, Russia, Italy, Spain, Netherlands, Sweden, Poland, Switzerland, UAE, Saudi Arabia, Qatar, Turkey, Israel, South Africa, Nigeria, Egypt, Kenya), and Asia-Pacific (China, India, Japan, Australia, South Korea, Indonesia, Thailand, Malaysia, Singapore, Taiwan), reflecting adaptation to a wide range of market and regulatory environments.
+• Regions: North America (United States, Canada, Mexico), Latin America (Brazil, Argentina, Chile, Colombia, Peru), Europe (United Kingdom, Germany, France, Russia, Italy, Spain, Netherlands, Sweden, Poland, Switzerland), Middle East (UAE, Saudi Arabia, Qatar, Turkey, Israel), Africa (South Africa, Nigeria, Egypt, Kenya), Asia-Pacific (China, India, Japan, Australia, South Korea, Indonesia, Thailand, Malaysia, Singapore, Taiwan).

 Key Takeaways